 Dr. Raj Upadya and the staff of Metropolitan Center for Complete Dentistry in East Hanover, NJ understand the real stress that visiting the dentist can put on someone.
 We sympathize with your concerns and strive to make your visit as comfortable and relaxing as possible.
 Fortunately, we offer ways to help our patients suffer less and avoid complex dental problems that can affect their quality of life.

 Patients can receive the dental care they need without fear or anxiety.
 Sedation dentistry is an excellent technique for patients suffering from dental anxiety.
 It is completely safe and effective allowing your dentist to complete more procedures in a single visit.
 It is especially helpful for anxious patients who need to undergo extensive treatment.

 - Eliminates joint and muscle soreness

-- Enables more treatment to be provided in fewer visits
+- Enables more complete treatments in fewer visits

-- Dentist will be able to get the treatment done in a timelier manor
+- Your dentist will be able to complete the treatment in a timelier manner

 - You won’t suffer from painful memories